stoneharry/mmaps-for-custom-maps/README.md

 ## MMaps Issues

 This is where we frequently see issues.
 Movement maps can be generated vastly differently depending on the map and tool version.
-The settings that can be configured can also effect how it is generated
+The settings that can be configured can also effect how it is generated.

 The best way to debug movement map data is with the use of a tool called Recast Debug.
 However you can also:
 - Use the command `.gps` to check maps, vmaps, and mmaps data exists for your current location.